kmlawson/china-revolutions-mo3337/99bibliography.md

 - Fromm, Martin T. *Borderland Memories: Searching for Historical Identity in Post-Mao China*.
 Electronic book.
 Cambridge Studies in the History of the People’s Republic of China.
 2019.
 - Furth, Charlotte, ed. *The Limits of Change: Essays on Conservative Alternatives in Republican China*.
 Electronic book.
 Reprint 2014.
 Harvard East Asian Series 84.
 2014.
 - Galbiati, Fernando. *P’eng P’ai and the Hai-Lu-Feng Soviet*.
 1985.
-- Galimberti Jacopo, García Noemi de Haro, and Scott Victoria H. F. *Art, Global Maoism and the Chinese Cultural Revolution*.
-2019.
-- Galimberti, Jacopo, Noemí de Haro García, Victoria H. F. Scott, and JSTOR (Organization), eds. *Art, Global Maoism and the Chinese Cultural Revolution*.
-Electronic book.
-Rethinking Art’s Histories.
+- Galimberti, Jacopo, Noemí de Haro García, and Victoria H. F. Scott, eds. *Art, Global Maoism and the Chinese Cultural Revolution*.
 2020.
 - Galway, Matthew.
 ‘Review of Lovell Maoism: A Global History’ PRC History Review Book Review Series (n.d.).
 - ———. *The Emergence of Global Maoism: China’s Red Evangelism and the Cambodian Communist Movement, 1949–1979*.
 Electronic book.
 2022.
 - Gamble, Sidney David. *Ting Hsien: A North China Rural Community*.
 1954.
 - Gao, James Zheng. *The Communist Takeover of Hangzhou: The Transformation of City and Cadre, 1949-1954*.
-A Study of the Weatherhead East Asian Institute.
 2004.
+[Link](https://library.st-andrews.ac.uk/record=b3173372~S5).
 - Gao, Mobo. *The Battle for China’s Past: Mao and the Cultural Revolution*.
 2008.
 - Gao, Mobo C. F. ‘Debating the Cultural Revolution: Do We Only Know What We Believe?’ *Critical Asian Studies* 34, no. 3 (2002): 419–34.
 [DOI](https://doi.org/10.1080/1467271022000008956).
 - ———. *Gao Village: A Portrait of Rural Life in Modern China*.
 1999.
 - Gao, Moho C.F.
 ‘Maoist Discourse and a Critique of the Present Assessments of the Cultural Revolution’. *Bulletin of Concerned Asian Scholars* 26, no. 3 (1 September 1994): 13–32.
 [DOI](https://doi.org/10.1080/14672715.1994.10416158).
 - Garnaut, Anthony.
 ‘Hard Facts and Half-Truths: The New Archival History of China’s Great Famine’. *China Information* 27, no. 2 (1 July 2013): 223–46.
 [DOI](https://doi.org/10.1177/0920203X13485390).
 - Garner, Karen. *Precious Fire: Maud Russell and the Chinese Revolution*.
 2009.
+- Garside, Roger. *Coming Alive: China After Mao*.
+1982.
+- Garver, John W. *China’s Decision For Rapprochement With The United States, 1968-1971*.
+1982.
-- Garver, John W. *Chinese-Soviet Relations, 1937-1945: The Diplomacy of Chinese Nationalism*.
+- ———. *Chinese-Soviet Relations, 1937-1945: The Diplomacy of Chinese Nationalism*.
 1988.
 - Gatu, Dagfinn. *Village China at War: The Impact of Resistance to Japan, 1937-1945*.
 2008.
 - Gerth, Karl. *Unending Capitalism: How Consumerism Negated China’s Communist Revolution*.
 2020.
 [DOI](https://doi.org/10.1017/9781139025225).
 - Gilley, Bruce, and Andrew Nathan. *China’s New Rulers: The Secret Files; Second, Revised Edition*.
 2003.